mujeebmp/facerecognition/Readme.md

 Project Title

-This is a human face, emotion and aga detection software by using OpenCV, Amazon Recokgnition, Amazon S3, Amazon db.
+This is a human face, emotion and age  detection software by using OpenCV, Amazon Recokgnition, Amazon S3, Amazon db.
 The software use raspberry pi hardware and raspberri pi standard camera

 Getting Started